rubinj30/automate-sales-reporting/README.md

 In the end, this and similar scripts were being run automatically each morning by Windows Task Manager.
 It replaced the daily (and in some cases bi-daily) reporting responsibilities for 4 different sales managers/supervisors each pulling anywhere from 3 to 8 different reports from 2 different sources.
 The total number of sales reps reported on was over 100.

 ## Refactor
-Once I learned about functional programming, I came back and refactored with this technique.
-As far as I know, these are still running each morning via Windows Task Manager.
+Once I learned about functional programming, I came back and refactored with this technique, as well as refactored variable names to be as readable as comments.
+As far as I know, these scripts are still running each morning via Windows Task Manager.

 ## Technologies used
 ### python libraries
-- requests for the api call
+- _requests_ for the api call
-- json to work with JSON data
+- _json_ to work with JSON data
-- openpyxl to work with Excel
+- _openpyxl_ to work with Excel
-- salesforce_reporting library
+- _salesforce_reporting_, which is basically a wrapper for an API call to salesforce
-- datetime
+- _datetime_
-- smtplib to send e-mails
+- _smtplib_ to send e-mails

 ### API
 an API for call data from the company's calling platform